vn971/rua/README.md

 ## Safety
-RUA only adds build-time safety and install-time control.
-Once/if packages pass your review, they are as run-time safe as they were in the first place.
 Do not install AUR packages you don't trust.
+RUA only adds build-time isolation and install-time control/review.

-When building packages, RUA uses the following filesystem isolation by default:
+When building packages, RUA uses the following filesystem isolation:

 * Build directory is mounted read-write.
 * Files `"$GNUPGHOME"/pubring.kbx` and `"$GNUPGHOME"/pubring.gpg` are mounted read-only (if exists).
 This allows signature verification to work.